 #11 Check out the Canyon County Historical Nampa Train Depot Museum

 History buffs will likely enjoy a stop at the Canyon County Historical Nampa Train Depot Museum in Southwest Idaho.
 According to VisitIdaho.org, the Nampa Train Depot Museum “features exhibits on Nampa Railroad History, antique dolls, rodeo, Mustache cups and much more.”
-Opened in 1903, the museum is a great touchstone for local history.
+Opened in 1903, the Museum is an excellent touchstone for local history.

 #12 Bike the Route of the Hiawatha

-Twelfth on our list of things to do in Idaho this summer is biking the Route of the Hiawatha.
+The twelfth on our list of things to do in Idaho this summer is biking the Route of the Hiawatha.
 The Route of Hiawatha traces the history of the Milwaukee Road through early 20th century Idaho.
-After a disastrous fire and a series of hardships that followed, the Hiawatha line in Idaho was abandoned.
+After a disastrous fire and a series of hardships, the Hiawatha line in Idaho was abandoned.
 Today, visitors and locals bike and hike along the Route.
-According to RidetheHiawatha.com, “the Route of the Hiawatha is 15 miles long with 10 train tunnels and 7 sky-high trestles.”
+According to RidetheHiawatha.com, “the Route of the Hiawatha is 15 miles long with ten train tunnels and seven sky-high trestles.”

 It begins at St. Paul Pass Tunnel and “follows the crest of the Bitterroot Mountains near Lookout Pass Ski Area.”
 Most of this route is downhill, “with shuttle buses available to transport you and your bike back to the top.”
 Because the route is accessible by shuttle, the trail is considered family-friendly.
 As such, it can be “enjoyed by a wide variety of people from young children to super seniors.”
 The site notes that the Route of the Hiawatha boasts a spot in the Rail-to-Trail Conservancy’s Hall of Fame, “one of only 15 trails designated as such in the country.”